bekraupov/technicaltest/README.md

 - Rule1 = AgeClassificationRule
 - Rule2 = ContinentClassificationRule
 - Rule3 = SalaryClassificationRule
+1.1) Demonstrate usage of CI
-2) Write appropriate tests.
+2) Write appropriate tests (demonstrate usage of Mocking).

 # ReportingService
 1) Write an implementation of 'XXX.YYY.TechnicalTest.IReportingService' and implement all the methods on the interface.
 The list of persons can get retrieved from 'XXX.YYY.TechnicalTest.IPersonDataService.Get()'.
+Demonstrate usage of CI
-2) Write appropriate tests.
+2) Write appropriate tests. (demonstrate usage of Mocking)